facet-tech/facet-extension/readme_assets/FAQ.md

 ### 3. Is facet secure? <br/>

 At facet, Security is at the center of our priorities.
 We have integrated with multiple vendors who champion DevSecOps,including [Snyk](https://snyk.io/) and [Github](https://github.com/dependabot), to ensure secure codebases.
-We are also working on getting ISO, HIIPA and other security compliance licenses.
+We are also working on getting CCPA, GDPR, HIPAA, FERPA, PCI and other data privacy regulations.

 ### 4. Is JS/HTML code delivered at all after disabling a facet?<br/>